Home Ā» Other Categories Ā» How To Detect Hidden Cameras in 5 Simple Steps (And What To Do After)

 What to Do When You Find a Hidden Camera

 If you find something that looks like a camera, microphone, or tracking device, take a photo of it.
-It may be harmless, but if possible, do not touch it or disconnect it so that fingerprints can be preserved.
+It may be harmless, but do not touch it so that fingerprints can be preserved.

 If the components have brand names or product serial numbers, make a note of it.
 A quick keyword or image search should reveal what the object is.

-Do not put yourself in danger by bringing up your suspicions with the owner.
-Contact Airbnb afterwards.
-If the discovery has been made in a public place (e.g. a bathroom), contact the council after reporting to the police
+If the discovery has been made in a public place (e.g. a bathroom), contact the council after reporting to the police.

 Is There a Free App to Detect Hidden Cameras?